European Control Award

 At the Awards Ceremony, or Banquet, of the ECC.

 Composed of 3 members, one of whom is the chairman.
 They are appointed by the EUCA Council.
-The term of a committee member is 2 years, with a possibility to renew for another 2 years.
+The term of a committee member is 3 years.

 - A motivation letter from the nominator